 There are no make-ups unless you make arrangements in advance.
-However, to allow for the unexpected, you may make up one formal writing assignment or one web assignment without penalty as long as you make it up within one calendar week of its due date.
+However, to allow for the unexpected, you may make up one Web assignment or out-of-class assignment without penalty as long as you make it up within one calendar week of its due date.
 These make-up guidelines do NOT apply to the three major exams or to the occasional pop quizzes.
+The three major exams and the pop quizzes cannot be made up for any reason.